arturgomesc/arturgomesc/README.md

 ### Hello there 👋  Welcome to my profile!

 - Currently working on Institute of Philosophy and Human Sciences from Federal University of Pará 💻
-- Learning Java ☕ with Spring Boot 🌱
+- Learning Python to development, data science and machine learning 🐍
 - I love to read, gym and play videogames 📖🦾🎮